Information Assurance: Vulnerability Management System (VMS) Compliance

-Resources Information Technology Program Office (RITPO) develops, operates, and manages a worldwide array of information systems containing sensitive healthcare provider and patient data for the Department of Defense (DoD) healthcare program.
+The Resources Information Technology Program Office (RITPO) develops, operates, and manages a worldwide array of information systems.
+Those systems contain sensitive healthcare provider and patient data for the Department of Defense (DoD) healthcare program.

 Recently, RITPO was mandated to use the Defense Information Systems Agency Vulnerability Management System (VMS) as a security control.
-The mandate meant RITPO was responsible for registering all its production, test, and development assets in the VMS database and using the VMS application and methodology as the principal means for addressing all Information Assurance Vulnerability Management (IAVM) activities and reporting.
+The mandate meant that RITPO was responsible for (1) registering all of its production, test, and development assets in the VMS database; and (2) using the VMS application and methodology as the principal means for addressing all Information Assurance Vulnerability Management (IAVM) activities and reporting.